Exterior House Painting - The Complete Guide

 1. PREPARATION

 The preparation of the surface you are going to be painting is one of the most important parts of the decorating process.
-If you do not take time at these stage to ensure the surface is ready to be painted you will experience problems in the future.
+If you do not take time at this stage to ensure the surface is ready to be painted you will experience problems in the future.

 Exterior walls are very rarely ready to be painted straight away due to dirt, cracks or peeling paint.
 If the surface you are painting has any defects such as cracks, begin by repairing these.
 Start by removing any loose mortar and rubble from the hole or crack, which will ensure that the filler can adhere to the defect properly.
 Using a good exterior filler such as the Toupret Masonry Repair Fillerfill the masonry by working the filler back and forth into hole or crack.
 You can then sand this using a 120-grit sandpaper to get a perfectly smooth surface which is ready to paint.